The Nicholas Green Story

 MAGGIE: In a way, it helped too.
 Those first numb days . . . when we visited the Prime Minister and President of Italy and went on the Italian equivalent of the Jay Leno Show . . . that helped prepare us for the future when we were talking to The Rotarians.
 There was a sense of, “We did that” and nobody’s looking for the bad in us, so we can deal with it.

 REGGIE: It doesn’t bother me if people are looking for the bad and as far as I can tell there isn’t any of that here . . . on this particular topic.
 As far as this is concerned our motives are clear.
 Whatever people make of that, that’s fine.
 And if at the end of the day people decide they wouldn’t want to donate their organs, I for one wouldn’t want to change their minds.
 People have really strong beliefs.
 For some people it’s wrong.
 They should not be forced into it.

 I was in Italy last week talking with a journalist and he said, “You know, not everybody sees it like you.
 My grandmother, for instance, is terrified of donating organs because she thinks she wouldn’t go to heaven.”
 And a chaplain I met said, “A lot of these splinter groups in Italy, these fundamentalist groups, are against such things.”

-All polls in this country show that something like ninety percent believe in organ donation, almost nobody is opposed to it.
-When it actually happens of course the actual decision is much more difficult.
-The key to it therefore is giving information and that approach is much more likely to get results than coercion or pressure.
+All polls in this country show that something like ninety percent believes in organ donation, almost nobody is opposed to it.
+When it actually happens, of course, the actual decision is much more difficult.
+The key to it, therefore, is giving information and that approach is much more likely to get results than coercion or pressure.